 D Shoichi Yokoi would have remained in hiding even longer had he not been "captured" by two fishermen while setting shrimp traps near Talofofo Falls.

-A To describe the range of public response to Yokoi's return to Japan in 1972
+D To describe the range of public response to Yokoi's return to Japan in 1972

-In this passage, the word misconception means
+In this passage, the word unstinting means .